bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 Deployment on Cluster
 ---------------------------

+The first option is to deloy SJ-Platform on a cluster.
 The `deployment guide <http://streamjuggler.readthedocs.io/en/develop/SJ_Deployment.html>`_ provides a detailed step-by-step instruction on Stream Juggler Platform deployment on a cluster.

 Currently, the deployment on `Apache Mesos <http://mesos.apache.org/>`_ as a universal distributed computational engine is supported.